Purpose of the MIS:

 What Can I Do to Help?

 Undergraduate MembersJust a few simple actions will help.
 First, log into MyDelt and make sure your current email is updated.
-Second, you can set a reminder to check your email on February 28, 2021.
-You will receive the email in the late afternoon/early evening.
+Second, you can set a reminder to check your email for a link to the survey.
 Lastly, set aside 30 minutes to take the survey once you receive it.

 Chapter OfficersYou can discuss how you would like to organize an opportunity for every member to complete the survey.
 We recommend using a chapter meeting to do so.
 It may also be beneficial to select an officer or a general member to be responsible for checking on the completion status of members.
 The Central Office will be providing a weekly report to the chapter president, vice president(s), director of communications, director of member education, and the new member educator starting in the first week of March.
 You can use that information to reach out to members and follow-up with them so they complete it.
 Lastly, discuss the purpose and value of participating in this study with your members.
 The Fraternity is going to be evaluating members in this way for at least the next four years, so it would be best to have members understand the value of this work now.